Confluent Cloud Cluster Types

 To learn more about the Kafka REST Produce API streaming mode, see the examples and explanation of streaming mode in the concept docs, and the Produce example in the quick start.

-Basic cluster limits per partition
+Basic limits per partition

 The partition capabilities that follow are based on benchmarking and intended as practical guidelines for planning purposes.
 Performance per partition will vary depending on your individual configuration, and these benchmarks do not guarantee performance.